Unified pricing rules (Beta)

 House line items only serve when no remnant line items (Network, Bulk, Price Priority), Ad Exchange or Exchange Bidding demand are available to serve.
 That is, House line items are treated as if they have a $0 rate and do not compete on price via dynamic allocation.

 Unified pricing rules don't provide blocking functionality.
 Continue to use Open Auction pricing rules to apply advertiser and buyer blocks.
 Other blocks can be managed through Protections.
-Blocks aren't currently supported for Exchange Bidding traffic.
+Blocks aren't supported for Exchange Bidding traffic.

 Unified pricing rules don't apply to Programmatic Direct campaigns.
 This includes Programmatic Guaranteed (Standard and Sponsorship) and Preferred Deal line items created under Programmatic Direct.

-Floor prices for advertisers, buyers, and bidders
+Pricing for advertisers, buyers, and bidders

 - The price floor continues to be located in the